Sheriff-AA/Sheriff-AA/README.md

 - 👋 Hi, I’m @Sheriff-AA
+- DJANGO, PYTHON, GO
-- 👀 I’m interested in MLOps, Dta Analysis and Data Science
+- 👀 I’m interested in Web Development, MLOps, Dta Analysis and Data Science
 - 🌱 I’m currently learning MLOps
-- 💞️ I’m looking to collaborate on an MLOps or AI based project
-- 📫 How to reach me: sherifatitebi@gmail.com

 <!---
 Sheriff-AA/Sheriff-AA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.